AndrewBubnov/jaunte/readme.md

 Small and performant implementation of the React state management idea, inspired by well-known Zustand library (https://github.com/pmndrs/zustand) approach.
-Jaunte, however, can also handle computed values out of the box with no performance loss.
+Jaunte, however, can also easily handle computed values out of the box with no performance loss.

 Basic usage: create and export a hook, which is returned by `create` function.